How To Mount a USB Drive On The Raspberry Pi (3 ways)

 sudo nano /etc/fstab

-Replace the UUID with your own UUID you get in the prerequisites.
+Replace the UUID and usernames with your own values.

 sudo mount -a